Smart cities aren’t just a dream of the future.

 Communities can improve energy distribution, streamline trash collection, decrease traffic congestion and even improve air quality with help from the IoT.

 - connected traffic lights receive data from sensors and cars adjusting light cadence and timing to respond to real-time traffic thereby reducing road congestion.

 - Connected cars can communicate with parking meters and EV charging docks and direct drivers to the nearest available spot.

 - Smart garbage cans automatically send data to waste management companies and schedule pick-up as needed versus on a pre-planned schedule.

-- And citizens’ smartphone becomes their mobile driver’s license and ID card with digital credentials, which speeds and simplifies access to city and local government services.
+- And citizens’ smartphone becomes their mobile driver’s license and ID card with digital credentials, which speeds and simplifies access to the city and local government services.

 Together, these smart city technologies are optimizing infrastructure, mobility, public services, and utilities.

 MORE: The anatomy of a Smart City (January 2019) Infographic.